 12. Do you have suggestions for using tealight candles for weddings with beach / nautical themes?

 YES.
-Use these driftwood tealight holders from By The Lake Design:
+Use these driftwood tealight holders from CoastalDecorShop:

-Or these seashell tealight candles for weddings from Bellinspired:
+Or these tealight holders for nautical weddings by Whole House Worlds:

-13. What about tealight holders for coffee themed weddings?
+13. What about tealight holders for succulent inspired weddings?

 14. Any suggestions for tealight candle holders for the head table?

-This one we spotted at GFT Woodcraft is perfect!
+This set we spotted at GFT Woodcraft is perfect!

 15. Do you have any suggestions for tealight wedding favors?

-Yes — these teacup holders are adorable (from here):
+Yes — these teacup holders are adorable (from Kate Aspen):

 BONUS: Never, ever use scented tealight candles for weddings.

 As a rule of thumb, never use scented candles for weddings anywhere — especially the reception tables.
-The reason is because it changes the taste of food; the scent is also really hard to deal with when people have sensitivities to smells.
-You can read more about it here: Why You Should Never Use Scented Candles at Weddings
+The reason is that it changes the taste of food; the scent is also really hard to deal with when people have sensitivities to smells.
+You can read more about it here: Why You Should Never Use Scented Candles at Weddings.

-And there you have it: everything you ever needed or wanted to know about tealight candles for weddings!
-If we missed anything, or you have questions, just leave ’em in the comment box below and we’ll swoop in to help.
+And there you have it: everything you ever needed or wanted to know about tealight candles, I’m sure.
+Now that you know where to buy bulk tealight candles for weddings, the type of candles to buy, and what kind of holders to use, do you have any questions for us?
+Let us know in the comment box below and we’ll swoop in to help!